 Neill succeeds Robert Freedman, MD, who joined the CU faculty in 1978, became chair of psychiatry in 2000 and who stepped down as chair in August 2016.
 I would also like to thank Alison Heru, MD, who has served as interim chair; Frank deGruy, MD, chair of family medicine, who served as the search committee chair; and all the search committee members who reviewed applications, interviewed candidates and recommended finalists.
 Also thanks to Carolyn Goble, office manager for the Dean’s Office, who masterfully coordinates the scheduling for the search process.
 Their service to our School through this leadership transition at the Department of Psychiatry is greatly appreciated.

 Steven Berkowitz, MD, who is Neill’s spouse, also will be joining the CU School of Medicine faculty.
 Steve is a leading expert in treating children affected by trauma and violence.
-He is director of the Penn Center for Youth and Family Trauma Response and Recovery, the medical director of the Pediatric Integrated Care Program at Children’s Hospital of Philadelphia, and formerly co-chair of the American Association of Child and Adolescent Psychiatry Taskforce on School Violence.
+He is director of the Penn Center for Youth and Family Trauma Response and Recovery, the medical director of the Pediatric Integrated Care Program at Children’s Hospital of Philadelphia, and

 Last Monday, May 14, the Steven A. Cohen Military Family Clinic at University of Colorado Anschutz Medical Campus celebrated its grand opening with a ceremony that included remarks by Congressman Mike Coffman, Chancellor Don Elliman, Clinic Director Gillian Kaag, PhD, and Anthony Hassan, EdD, CEO and president of the Cohen Veterans Network.
 This clinic, which is one of 25 planned nationally, will offer confidential mental health care to post-9/11 veterans and their family members, regardless of the veteran’s discharge status, role while in uniform, combat experience, ability to pay or coverage by insurance.
 This clinic is an example of the importance of partnerships in helping to fulfill our mission of serving our community.
 We have a strong partner in the Cohen Veterans Network and we have a talented team of CU faculty and staff who are providing the care to these deserving veterans who have served our country and their families.